vizchamz/vizchamz/README.md

 ---

 ### 👨‍💻 About me
-Experienced Full-Stack Engineer with a taste for scalable backend systems and polished user experiences.
+Experienced Software Engineer with a taste for scalable backend systems and polished user experiences.
 I enjoy turning ambiguous problems into practical solutions — from prototypes to production — and I’m comfortable across the stack: frontend, backend, and the cloud/DevOps surface in between.

 ---